valcruxx/intro-component-with-sign-form-master/README.md

 (1) The text  in the placeholders are suppose to be empty upon click and i was not able to do that.
-(2) There should be a little bit of padding on the error icon (3) The exa,ple email that pops up pon clicking the form should have a red color
+(2) There should be a little bit of padding on the error icon (3) The example email (email@example.com) that pops up pon clicking the form should have a red color